Mississippi State Penitentiary: Education

 The Sunflower County Consolidated School District serves children of employees residing on the grounds of Parchman.
 Students are zoned to A. W. James Elementary School in Drew for elementary, Drew Hunter Middle School in Drew, and Thomas E. Edwards Sr. High School (formerly Ruleville Central High School) in Ruleville.
 Residents were previously zoned to the Drew School District, and children who lived on the grounds of MSP attended A.W.
 James Elementary School and Drew Hunter High School in Drew.

 Prior to the 2010–11 school year the Drew School District secondary schools were Hunter Middle School and Drew High School.
 On July 1, 2012, the Drew School District consolidated into the Sunflower district, and the high school division of Drew Hunter closed as of that date, with high school students rezoned to Ruleville Central.

 In 1969, the State of Mississippi passed a law written by Ruleville-based state senator Robert L. Crook that allowed Parchman employees to use up to $60 ($ when adjusted for inflation) every month to pay for educational costs for their children.
 As a result some Parchman employees sent their children to North Sunflower Academy, and the State of Mississippi used general support funds to pay for some of North Sunflower Academy's transportation costs, including school buses, bus drivers, and gasoline.
 According to a Delta Democrat Times article (circa November 1974), the State of Mississippi spent over $250,000 ($ when adjusted for inflation) in tuition costs and thousands of dollars in transportation costs for North Sunflower.
 By that time nobody had legally challenged that law in court.
 Constance Curry, author of Silver Rights, stated it was legal under Mississippi law but may have been unconstitutional under U.S. federal law.

 Parchman, along with other areas in Sunflower County, is within the service area of the Mississippi Delta Community College (MDCC).
 MDCC has the Drew Center in Drew, while its main campus is in Moorhead.
 Sunflower County Library System operates the Drew Public Library in Drew.

 Cemeteries

-Parchman also has three cemeteries; prisoners are buried on-site.
+Parchman has three cemeteries; prisoners are buried on-site.
 A dead prisoner may be buried in one of two of the cemeteries.
 Hundreds of prisoners had been buried at two of the cemeteries.